 Common Injuries From Ohio Motorcycle Accidents

-The severity of a motorcycle accident that occurs on Ohio’s roads depends on factors, such as the type of crash and what protective gear the motorcyclist was wearing.
+The severity of a motorcycle accident that occurs on Ohio’s roads depends on several factors, such as the type of crash and what protective gear the motorcyclist was wearing.
 However, even a relatively minor impact on a motorcycle rider can cause devastating injuries.

 These injuries can occur because there is virtually nothing to protect the rider after the crash’s initial impact – excluding any padded clothing or a helmet, which can only do so much.
 Common injuries in motorcycle accidents include: